Philadelphia police, postal officers investigating discarded mail in Hunting Park

-PHILADELPHIA (WPVI) -- Philadelphia police and federal postal officers are investigating the discovery of discarded mail in the city's Hunting Park section.
+PHILADELPHIA (WPVI) -- Police and federal postal officers are investigating why dozens of mail crates and hundreds of envelopes were found strewn about on a Philadelphia roadway Wednesday night.

+The discarded mail, as authorities call it, was found shortly after 10 p.m. on 6th and Wingohocking streets in Hunting Park.

+An Action News photographer stumbled upon the bizarre scene while covering an unrelated story.

 Philadelphia police, postal officers investigating discarded mail in Hunting Park